Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Abstract

 \section{Abstract}

-We study a spectral generalization of classical combinatorial graph spanners to the spectral setting.
-Given a set of vectors $V\subseteq \Re^d$, we say a set $U\subseteq V$ is an $\alpha$-spectral spanner if for all $v\in V$ there is a probability distribution $\mu_v$ supported on $U$ such that We show that any set $V$ has an $\tilde{O}(d)$-spectral spanner of size $\tilde{O}(d)$ and this bound is almost optimal in the worst case.
+We study a generalization of classical combinatorial graph spanners to the spectral setting.
+Given a set of vectors $V\subseteq \Re^d$, we say a set $U\subseteq V$ is an $\alpha$-spectral $k$-spanner, for $k\leq d$, if for all $v\in V$ there is a probability distribution $\mu_v$ supported on $U$ such that